 Things to do in Ghent

 Although Ghent is a much bigger city than Bruges, it also has a compact historical core.
-Many sights can be easily visited in a loop around the city center.
+It’s easy to visit many sites in a loop around the city center.
 Venturing beyond the historical, you’ll also find street art, museums, and great places to eat.
-This list is just a small taste of what you can expect in Ghent.
+This list is just a small taste of what you can expect.

 Constructed from 1350-1559, exquisite St. Bavo’s Cathedral is undeniably historic.
 With Gothic arches, stained glass, and a 292 foot-tall tower, it’s a sight to behold.

-The UNESCO World Heritage-listed Belfry soars 300 feet up and offers the best view of Ghent.
+The UNESCO World Heritage-listed Belfry soars 300 feet up and offers the best view of the city.
 Unlike many bell towers in Europe, the 700-year-old structure has an elevator to zoom you straight to the top.
 It’s not to be missed when you visit Ghent.

 Gravensteen is exactly what you would expect from a medieval castle—heavy and imposing with a moat and even a torture museum.
 Thanks to its location, it’s one of the easiest castles to visit in Belgium.

-St. Michael’s Bridge is the best vantage point to see Ghent’s three towers.
+St. Michael’s Bridge is the best vantage point to see the city’s three towers.
 Turning around, there are great views of the canal and St. Michael’s Church.
 Enjoy the 360-degree panorama and snap a few photos (but watch out for the cars).

 Why to Choose Ghent